11 NCERT CBSE Political Science 2 Freedom

 Explanation

-The text states, 'The term Swaraj incorporates within it two words — Swa (Self) and Raj (Rule).
+The text clearly states, 'The term Swaraj incorporates within it two words — Swa (Self) and Raj (Rule).
 It can be understood to mean both the rule of the self and rule over self.'

 Answer